S1in9sh0t/CS50W/README.md

-# CS50W: Capstone Project - SmashBoxVM: The Hackening
+# CS50W: Capstone Project - SmashBoxVM

 This project aims to develop a more lightweight, more up to date, and more responsive adaptation of deliberately insecure projects such as OWASP Juice Shop, DVWA and WebGOAT.